Citation Management Support

 Recommend Library Materials for Purchase

-- searching for sources for a paper or project for your class
+- Searching for sources for a paper or project for a class

-Consultations are available with or without an appointment in the Learning Commons (Wells Library, West Tower, 1st Floor).
-Fall 2015 schedule:
+Help from Research Assistants is available in the Learning Commons (Wells Library, West Tower, 1st Floor).

 Ask A Librarian